Salvador M. Padilla Escabi: Education

 Padilla Escabi studied in the school's public system and then earned a BA in agriculture and mechanical arts from the University of Puerto Rico at Mayagüez, where he joined Phi Sigma Alpha fraternity.
-He then graduated from the University of Cornell and in 1958 is the first Puerto Rican to get a PhD in planning.
+He then graduated from the Cornell University College of Architecture, Art, and Planning and in 1958 is the first Puerto Rican to get a PhD in planning.

 Military Career

-Salvador Padilla began his military career enlisting in the United States Army Reserve in 1942 making it to the rank of Sergeant.
+Salvador Padilla began his military career by enlisting in the United States Army Reserve in 1942 making it to the rank of Sergeant.
 He earned his commission as a 2nd lieutenant via the Army Officer Candidate School at Fort Benning, Georgia.
-He commanded the 92nd Infantry Brigade (Separate). in 1975 her was appointed Puerto Rico Adjutant General of the Puerto Rico National Guard.
-Mayor General Salvador M. Padilla Escabi was the founder of the Language Center at Fort Allen, Puerto Rico.
-He died on July 21, 2010, in Hato Rey, Puerto Rico.
+He commanded the 92nd Infantry Brigade (Separate).
+In 1975 he was appointed Puerto Rico Adjutant General of the Puerto Rico National Guard.
+He was the founder of the Language Center at Fort Allen, Puerto Rico.
+Mayor General Salvador M. Padilla retired from the Puerto Rico National Guard in 1977.

 Professionally, General Padilla was an engineer and planner.
 He was the author of several planning studies relating to Puerto Rico.